 Though the city was rattled, fans could still revel in the fact their team had done just what Demers promised — shocked the hockey world.
 Twenty different players scored 100 points in 1992–93 and 14 registered 50 goals.
 None of them played for the Bleu, Blanc et Rouge.
-Twenty-seven years later, it’s still hard to fathom a team winning 10 consecutive overtime games in a single playoffs.
+Almost thirty years later, it’s still hard to fathom a team winning 10 consecutive overtime games in a single playoffs.
 Those extra-time victories accounted for roughly 63 per cent of Montreal’s wins, as the team went 16-2 after dropping its first two playoff games to Quebec.

 Farber Everything about the playoffs in ’93 was coated with pixie dust; I’ve never seen the stars align in quite the same way.
 If you believe in Forum ghosts, there’s your best argument they did exist.

 Gilbert Dionne, winger We played well, but I didn’t think we were going to go all the way.
 To this day, I say luck was on our side.

 Savard Yeah, Montreal was lucky; a lot of good teams got knocked down, but we beat the teams that knocked them down.
 My feeling was my team was getting better every game, all the way to the last game.
 The last game we played against L.A., I won’t say [the Kings] didn’t touch the puck, but we were so much better than them the last game.
 We’ve seen that in the past, teams that just barely made the playoffs and end up winning.
 If you get hot and if you make a few changes, sometimes it makes [all] the difference.
 A lot of people still say we were lucky, but I don’t care.
 We were the best team on the ice.